Natural pinnacle of my wandering through China.

 All in all, the "warm-up" for the park could hardly start any better.
 Eventually, we went back on the paved trail, which goes around a Buddhist temple...

 ..and then, about a kilometer further upstream.. there's this:

 Back then, I thought: "Ah these people, they had some proper fantasy."
-Turned out, they just came here to copy what they saw.
-It was a similar sensation as when I saw the sunsets in Italy for the first time, like when you are able to enter artwork.
+Turned out, they just came here to draw what they saw.
+It was a similar sensation as when I saw the sunsets in Italy for the first time.
+Like if you would enter an artwork.
 It was real, and it felt brilliant.

 There were some further trails carved in the stone, but all were blocked with a fence.
 Looking at them, I did see why.
 Exposed steep stairs in wet rock, no railings, just a good-sized abyss.. one could easily imagine possible troubles this would lead if used by tourists in flipflops (we saw some of them here).
 So we went back to the hotel.